dimss1979/asft/README.md

 Password must be configured the same on gateway and corresponding node.
 As there is no other means to address particular node, its password *must* be unique.
-You're advised to use long and hard to guess passwords.
+You're advised to use long random string as a password.

 ## Security

+Each node is addressed by its encryption key.
 The gateway and all its nodes share a common network name.
-Each node is addressed by a combination of its password and network name.

 All keys are derived using HKDF(BLAKE2b).
 Network name is used as a salt.
 Initial key is derived from node password.
 Session key is derived from "X25519" ECDH shared secret.

-Each key consists of two parts: authentication and encryption key.

-Each packet is authenticated using HMAC(BLAKE2b) and authentication key.
+Each packet is encrypted and authenticated using chaSIV(chacha20, BLAKE2s).
+Additionally, its nonce is encrypted using plain "chacha20".
-Then, the packet is encrypted using "chacha20" and encryption key.
+This way, the entire packet is random-looking.
-Authentication tag is used as initialization vector for "chacha20".

-During session key exchange, ECDH packets are authenticated and encrypted using the initial key.
-All subsequent operations are authenticated and encrypted using session key.
+No inormation is exposed besides packet length and transmission time.

+Gateway and nodes must keep their system clocks synchronized within 3600 seconds.